Samuel Odulana Odugade I: Career

 Odugade was an Army officer during World War II.
 After returning from service in 1945, he was appointed to be in charge of the demobilisation of returning soldiers in Lagos.
 He briefly worked with United Africa Company (UAC) as a produce clerk before commencing his teaching career at the Church Missionary Society (CMS) Elementary School, Jago in 1938.
 He also taught in several schools from 1939 to 1942 while with the Colonial Office Education Department in 1964.

 He went into politics in 1959 as a Member of the House of Representatives and was appointed parliamentary secretary to Tafawa Balewa.
 He was Minister of State for Labour and in 1964 he led the Nigerian Parliamentary delegation to the London Constitution Conference to restructure the former British colonies of Rhodesia and Nyasaland (now Malawi, Zimbabwe and Zambia).

 He joined the Royal chieftaincy line in 1972 as the Mogaji of Ladunni Compound in Ibadan.
 In 1976, he was conferred Jagun-Olubadan.

 Odugade was the co-founder of several organisations, such as, the Ibadan Economic Foundation and the Ibadan Progressive Union.
 He was conferred the honorary degree of Doctor of Management Technology by the Federal University of Technology, Akure, Ondo State, in December 2005.

 He was crowned Olubadan of Ibadan at the age of 93 years on 11 August 2007.
+He was a member of The Cathedral of St. Peter, Aremo, Ibadan, an Anglican church.